Advisor Resources

 • Career services

-• Upon admittance to GHC, all students are required to participate in Quest for Success advising.
-This means they are required to meet with an assigned advisor in their first and second terms at GHC.
-Quest for Success advising will guide students in their educational journey at GHC, from start to finish, from entry to graduation.
+• Upon admittance to GHC, all students participate in academic advising.
+This means they meet with an assigned advisor in their first and second terms at GHC.
+Academic advising will guide students in their educational journey at GHC, from start to finish, from entry to graduation.

-• The Quest for Success advising process uses a developmental advising model, wherein conversations with students are in depth as a means to help students discover and fine tune their academic interests and goals.
+• The GHC academic advising process uses a developmental advising model, wherein conversations with students are in-depth as a means to help students discover and fine tune their academic interests and goals.

 • We define advising as a process that occurs throughout the academic year, not just during designated course selection and registration periods.